 The third generation of the Outback was a huge upgrade from the previous generation.
 Subaru not only changed the exteriors of the car, but it also received a lot of upgrades inside the car.
 Subaru got rid of the soft lines and gave the car a more aggressive look.

 The engine also received a huge upgrade in the third generation of the Subaru Outback.
-The 2.5 liters flat-four now produced 175 horses and the 3.0 six-cylinder engine 245 horsepower.
+The 2.5 liter flat-four now produced 175 horses and the 3.0 six-cylinder engine 245 horsepower.
 Subaru introduced a new engine option with the third generation of the Outback.
 The third engine option was a turbocharged 2.5-liter flat-four engine that produced 250 hp and 250lb-ft of torque.

 4th Generation Subaru Outback (2010-2014)